isomerpages/moe-sls/_ai-in-education/AI in SLS/Feedback Assistant Mathematics.md

 third_nav_title: AI in SLS
 ---
 <h1>Feedback Assistant - Mathematics</h1>
-<p>LangFA-EL supports students'&nbsp;writing process by providing feedback
+<p>FA-Math is a rules-based engine that offers step-by-step hints and feedback
-to students' writing in basic areas like spelling, grammar and syntax.</p>
+to students’ workings, and suggested marks.
+It can generate randomised questions and support many question types including for geometry and graphs.</p>
-<h2>How does LangFA-EL enhance teaching and learning?</h2>
+<h2>How does FA-Math enhance teaching and learning?</h2>
 <table>
 <tbody>
 <tr>